freesig/moltenvk_deps/README.md

 If you are not using bash as your shell you will need to manually put the following environment variables in the correct place.

+To update to the latest sdk run with `cargo run --features "update_moltenvk"`

 __It will set:__
 ```
 VULKAN_SDK=$HOME/vulkan_sdk/macOS